CodePushGo/website/src/content/blog/en/common-live-update-issues-and-solutions-for-developers.md

 -   **Network Problems**: Use retry mechanisms, chunk-based downloads, and delta updates.
 -   **Version Conflicts**: Follow semantic versioning, test compatibility, and ensure proper data migration.
 -   **Device Compatibility**: Test across devices using tools like [BrowserStack](https://www.browserstack.com/app-live) and optimize updates for different hardware and OS versions.
--   **Build Errors in CI/CD**: Fix dependency conflicts, validate environment variables, and automate builds with tools like [Capgo](https://capgo.app/).
+-   **Build Errors in CI/CD**: Fix dependency conflicts, validate environment variables, and automate builds with tools like [CodePushGo](https://capgo.app/).
 -   **Security**: Protect updates with encryption, validation, and access control.

-**Quick Tip**: Tools like Capgo simplify over-the-air (OTA) updates with features like rollback options, staged rollouts, and real-time monitoring.
+**Quick Tip**: Tools like CodePushGo simplify over-the-air (OTA) updates with features like rollback options, staged rollouts, and real-time monitoring.

 Want smoother updates?
 Start by addressing these common issues to save time and improve user experience.